-Known by The Book Thief, Markus Zusak is an author who is always associated with this work.
-Is virtually impossible not to compare your launches with this success.
-Bridge of Clay, his new novel, comes to the bookstores with this in-built comparison even in the disclosure, but its theme is nothing like the old book.
+Known for The book Thief, Markus Zusak he is an author who is always associated with this work.
+Precisely for this reason, it is practically impossible not to compare your releases with this success.
+The Bridge Builder, his new novel, arrives at bookstores with this comparison embedded even in the dissemination, but his theme is not at all similar to the old book.

-Bridge of Clay ends up having a very everyday plot.
-Showing nothing more than the life of the family - and some people who are linked to them – the book goes from beginning to end dictating from his father's childhood, his marriage to his mother to the present day.
+The Bridge Builder ends up having a very everyday plot.
+Showing nothing more than the life of the family - and some people who connect with them -, the book goes from beginning to end dictating from the father's childhood, his marriage to his mother to the present day.
 It is nothing more than life as it is, with its ups and downs and the small attitudes that influence everyone around us.

-The only problem lies in the branched way that Zusak chose to write the work.
-It is customary to see narratives that go from present to past to better explain situations, but here, the author chooses to show different times not only between chapters, but between paragraphs.
-At one point you are telling what happens in the present, in the family kitchen, then go to the past or the near future to explain another subject, and then return to the main event.
-This narrative makes it difficult to read at the beginning, in addition to weighing against the interest of the reader, since the confusion created in the mind with so many back and forth discouraged.
+The only problem is in the branched way that Zusak chose to write the work.
+It is customary to see narratives that go from the present to the past to better explain the situations, but here, the author chooses to show different times not only between chapters, but between paragraphs.
+In a moment he is telling what is happening in the present, in the family kitchen, then going to the past or the near future to explain another subject, and then returning to the main event.
+This narrative makes reading very difficult at first, in addition to weighing against the interest of the reader, since the confusion created in the mind with so many back and forth discourages.

-By half of the work the narrative becomes customary and the curiosity to know more about the family life wins, and then the book becomes in fact interesting.
+Halfway through the work, the narrative becomes customary and the curiosity to learn more about the family's life wins, and then the book becomes really interesting.

-Bridge of Clay shows a beautiful and tragic story of a family.
-Without artifice or a central mission, the plot only follows ordinary lives and teaches about life's problems.
-For those who get accustomed to the strange back and forth of writing, it’s a great work.
+The Bridge Builder shows a beautiful and tragic story of a family.
+Without artifices or a central mission, the plot only accompanies ordinary lives and leaves teachings about life's problems.
+For those who can get used to the strange coming and going of writing, it is a great work.